 The Drop ALT is a highly-customizable mechanical keyboard.
-It's available in a variety of mechanical switches and is hot-swappable, so you can easily change the switches without any soldering.
+It's available in several mechanical switches and is hot-swappable, so you can easily change the switches without any soldering.
 Drop also sells different keycap sets to give it a unique aesthetic.
-It's really well-made with an aluminum frame, and the RGB lighting gets very bright and looks great.
-Every key is macro-programmable, but there isn't dedicated software and setting macros through Drop's website isn't user-friendly.
-It has okay ergonomics, but it doesn't come with a wrist rest, so some people may feel fatigue after long periods of use.
+It's well-made with an aluminum frame, and the RGB lighting gets very bright and looks great.
+Its latency is very good, but it may not be low enough for some gamers.
+Every key is macro-programmable, but there isn't dedicated software and setting macros through the QMK software on the website isn't user-friendly.
+It has okay ergonomics, but it doesn't come with a wrist rest, meaning some people may feel fatigued after long periods of use.

 The Drop ALT is an excellent gaming keyboard.
 It's available in a wide variety of switches, so you can get the ones you prefer.
 It has full RGB backlighting with individually-lit keys, and every key is macro-programmable.
-Sadly, there's no dedicated software, so customizing the keyboard is a bit difficult.
+It has low latency, though some gamers may prefer it lower.
+Sadly, there's no dedicated software, so you can't customize the board as easily.

-The Drop ALT is a wired-only keyboard that isn't designed for use with mobile devices.
+The Drop ALT is a wired-only keyboard that isn't designed for mobile devices.

-The Drop ALT is good for office use.
+The Drop ALT is very good for office use.
 The Cherry MX Brown switches on our unit provide good tactile feedback and excellent typing quality.
-It's well-built, and it has magnetic feet, so you can place it in a negative incline position.
-Unfortunately, it doesn't come with a wrist rest and you may feel fatigue typing on it.
+It's well-built, and you can change the position of the feet to create a negative incline.
+Unfortunately, it doesn't come with a wrist rest, and you may feel fatigue typing on it.

-Outstanding build quality.
-The Drop ALT keyboard has a really solid aluminum frame that doesn't flex at all.
+The Drop ALT has outstanding build quality.
+It has a really solid aluminum frame that doesn't flex at all.
 The doubleshot PBT keycaps feel great, but the keys wobble just a bit.
 The incline feet attach to the board magnetically.
 There's rubber underneath the feet and, combined with the weight of the aluminum frame, it doesn't slide around easily.

 This keyboard has okay ergonomics.
 It comes with incline feet that attach magnetically, so you can easily remove them, and they stay in place well while you're using them.
 You can also flip them around to have it on a negative incline.
 Sadly, it doesn't come with a wrist rest, which is a bit disappointing considering the higher profile of the keys.